Nano Banana 2 is now live! 🍌

 • Create immersive audio experiences from visual inputs

-While the potential of multimodal generative AI is enormous, harnessing it effectively requires solving significant technical challenges:
+While the potential of multimodal generative AI is substantial, harnessing it effectively requires solving significant technical challenges:

 Processing Power and Latency

 Multimodal systems demand substantial computational resources, especially when operating in real-time.
-According to research on multimodal AI model development, these models often require specialized hardware and optimization techniques to achieve acceptable performance.
+These models often require specialized hardware and optimization techniques to achieve acceptable performance.

 Deployment Complexity